Macroseal/portfolio-site/README.md

 # portfolio-site
-Website used for my portfolio
+Practice website to be used as my portfolio portal.

-I am adding text to the readme.
+Uses boostrap.